North High School (Downers Grove, Illinois): History

 The original building (then called Downers Grove High School) was finished in 1928, with additions made in 1935, 1952, 1976, 1999–2000, 2011-2013, and 2019-2021.
 In 1964, the school's student body was split in half, one portion attending North, the other attending the newly built Downers Grove South.

 The auditorium is named after Clarence Johnson, who served as principal of the school for 35 years from 1932 to 1967, and DGN's outdoor stadium is named after Dick Carstens, who coached football from 1955 to 1985.

 The Green Room of the theatre is named after George B. Pappas, former English teacher, department head, and pep rally leader known for his positive spirit.
 Pappas died May 4, 1999.

 Academics

 Downers Grove North's class of 2015 had an average composite ACT score of 24.0, 3 points above the state average.
 94% of the senior class graduated.
-Downers Grove North made Adequate Yearly Progress on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
+Downers Grove North made Adequate Yearly Progress on the Prairie State Achievement Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 Because the school had previously not made AYP, the school is still on academic watch.
 45% of students are enrolled in honors or at least one AP course.

 For years 2008, 2009, and 2010, North High was named among the top 6% of high schools in the nation, according to Newsweek magazine’s annual ranking of high schools.